 The residental arm of “at&t”, formerly SBC Communications.
 The new at&t now contains the former “Baby Bells” (RBOCs or Regional Bell Operating Companies) including SBC (Southwestern Bell), Ameritech, Pacific Telesis and BellSouth.

-CenturyLink is an amalgamation of a number of companies: CenturyTel, Qwest/US West (and a number of western Baby Bells), Embarq/Sprint (local)/United Telephone, and CenTel.
+Lumen Technologies is the new corporate name for CenturyLink as of September 2020.
+Lumen/CenturyLink is an amalgamation of a number of companies: CenturyTel, Qwest/US West (and a number of western Baby Bells), Embarq/Sprint (local)/United Telephone, and CenTel.

 An RBOC that covers the Cincinnati metro area.